reedycreektimes/reedycreektimes.github.io/README.md

 ## About

 Reedy Creek Times is a student school newspaper from Reedy Creek MMS that features a variety of articles from different backgrounds like tech, science, world news, and more.
 This is the repositery for the website's code.

+## Documentation

+Read [this](https://github.com/reedycreektimes/reedycreektimes.github.io/blob/main/Docs/docs.md) page.
+Read all of the sections before proceding to commit any changes.